-I like to draw and letter, but never really have the time to do more of it.
+I like to draw and do lettering, but never really have the time to do more of it.
 A few years ago I painted the narrow wall between my living room and kitchen with black chalkboard paint to create a creative wall where I could have fun creating drawings, signs, quotes and more throughout the seasons.

 I created the wall not just for me, but when we have friends and family over.
 If I leave the wall blank, many pick up the chalk to start writing their names or to show off their drawing skills.